vaibhavkumar779/KUP/README.md

  A core feature of any operating system, the kernel manages communication between hardware and software.
 The kernel is responsible for managing memory, and I/O to memory, cache, the hard drive, and other devices.
 It also handles device signals, task scheduling, and other essential duties.
+ It is responsible for managing all the
+1. processes
+2. memory files
+3. Device Managment
+4. Interrupt Handling
+5. I/O Communication

 # Q. What do you mean by opensource?